5 Pillars of OTT Video Streaming Platform

 Over-the-top video streaming is already the new routine.
 With entertainment being the main attraction, video streaming starts taking a more considerable consulting, learning, and communication pie.
-According to Tech Jury, the online live streaming industry has grown 99% between April 2019 and April 2020.
-The same report shows that the live streaming market will be worth over $70 billion by 2021.
+According to Tech Jury, the online live-streaming industry has grown by 99% between April 2019 and April 2020.
+The same report shows that the live-streaming market will be worth over $70 billion by 2021.

 Critical success factors

 Apart from the environment and the current socio-economical situation that affect a streaming platform’s success, there are several other critical success factors (CSF).
 While we do not have much control over the first, we can control the latter.
 The five CSFs, according to Bianor, an OTT video streaming solutions developer, are: